astromarb/narwhal-blog/README.md

 ## Welcome to narwhal-blog
-This repo is both my personal blog and a public, open-source template for a secure personal blog site that anyone can utilize and share.
-The files directly in the repository mirror the posts live in my blog site.
-You can inspect those if you're curious about how the .md is rendered on the website.
-Instructions for how to deploy a copy of this site for your own use are below.
+This repo is both my personal blog and a public, open-source template for a secure personal blog site.
+The files directly in the repository mirror my live blog site.
+This site was designed with the intention for it to be: **easy to setup/deploy**, **easy to create/edit/delete posts directly from the site**, and **easy to share posts with others**.

 ### Features
 - Animated, square-dominant, 'field-journal' style theme.